DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/_index.md

 {{% tab "Agentless scanning (existing AWS account)" %}}

-1. For this account, on the [Cloud Security Management Setup][1] page, click Cloud accounts.
+1. On the [Cloud Security Management Setup][1] page, click Cloud accounts.
 1. Expand the AWS section.
-1. Choose one account to deploy Agentless scanners.
+1. Select the AWS account where you intend to deploy the Agentless scanner.
-1. Click Edit scanning options for the account chosen.
+1. Click Edit scanning options for this account account.
 1. **Enable Resource Scanning** should already be enabled.
-Turn on scanning for the cloud resources you want to monitor in the **Agentless scanning** section.
+Enable scanning for the cloud resources you want to monitor in the **Agentless scanning** section.
-1. Go to your AWS console, create a new CloudFormation Stack with [this template][2], and run it.
+1. Go to your AWS console, and create a new CloudFormation Stack with [this template][2], and run it.
-1. Click **Done** to begin scanning.
-Make sure the template runs successfully before clicking "Done".
+1. Make sure the template runs successfully, then click **Done** to begin scanning.

 {{< img src="/security/agentless_scanning/agentless_scanning_setup.png" alt="Setup page for Agentless scanning showing toggle options for Resource Scanning" width="90%" >}}